-How Spoor Bunch Franz built a process that is both consistent across their organization and customized to departmental needs.
+How Spoor Bunch Franz built a process that is consistent across their organization and yet still customized to departmental needs.

 About the Firm

-Spoor Bunch Franz is an innovative mid-size accounting firm located just off the shore off Old Tampa Bay in St. Petersburg, Florida.
+Spoor Bunch Franz is an innovative mid-size accounting firm located off Old Tampa Bay in St. Petersburg, Florida.
 With their multidisciplinary experience, the team works in partnership with their clients to solve complex financial issues and provide deep insight into the numbers.

 The firm serves the diverse needs of their clients and that means diverse functional areas within the organization.
 New employees, audit teams, intern classes, tax and bookkeeping all have performance management processes that fit naturally into their work.